arpinum-oss/beastmaster/README.md

 ## Free a project when you are done with it

-Sometimes the cutest pet may turn out to be perfectly useless.
+Sometimes the cutest project may turn out to be perfectly useless.
 The `free` command can handle this situation.

     > bst free my_project
     my_project is running away...